 Top 10 Bon Scott AC/DC Lyrics

-One of many underrated gems from the 'Powerage' album, 'What’s Next to the Moon' sees Bon converting a relatively straightforward tale about tying his old lady to the railroad tracks (err, as one does) into a far more complex, almost impressionistic apraisal a lover’s fatal obsession.
+One of many underrated gems from the Powerage album, “What’s Next to the Moon” sees Bon converting a relatively straightforward tale about tying his old lady to the railroad tracks into a far more complex, almost impressionistic appraisal a lover’s fatal obsession.
 Confused?
-Just approach the song like a WAAAAY more subtle precursor to Guns n' Roses' 'I Used to Love Her' and you’ll see what we mean.
+Just approach the song like a WAAAAY more subtle precursor to Guns N’ Roses‘ “I Used to Love Her” and you’ll see what we mean.

 Here’s another occasion where the higher aspirations for our list of Top 10 Bon Scott Lyrics were trumped by the man’s unparalleled gift for spinning even the tawdriest sexual adventures into downright comical yarns.
 In fact, it was largely Bon’s willingness to poke fun at himself that endeared him to everyday working stiffs everywhere, allowing them to see right through his superstar aura and relate with him on a personal level.
 Few rock stars have that kind of confidence to be so down-to-earth.

-The longest-running studio cut in AC/DC’s entire catalog, at just over seven minutes of slowly building boogie rock intensity, 'Ain’t No Fun' still ends way too soon for us: just as Bon is telling his next-door neighbor, Howard, to “Get your f*ckin' jumbo jet off my airport”!
+The longest-running studio cut in AC/DC’s entire catalog at just over seven minutes of slowly building boogie rock intensity, “Ain’t No Fun” still ends way too soon for us: just as Bon is telling his next-door neighbor, Howard, to “Get your f—in’ jumbo jet off my airport”!
 Before then, rock’s street-poet laureate conjures up countless brilliant couplets glorifying the process of starving for rock and roll immortality – once again connecting with the average Joe’s experience of rock and roll – not that of the precious few who actually make it.

 There’s no way we could leave AC/DC’s biblical interpretation of rock and roll’s creation off our list of Top 10 Bon Scott Lyrics.
 After all, truer words were never uttered from any church pulpit!
 And you can credit the religious fervor and wild-eyed intensity of pastor Bon’s delivery of said lyrics for ensuring that rock’s gospel will neither be taken lightly, nor carelessly misinterpreted by his loyal flock.
 Praise God, rock without end, amen!

-And the No. 1 choice in our list of the Top 10 Bon Scott Lyrics is the cult favorite 'Down Payment Blues' – yet another hardscrabble tale from 1978’s 'Powerage' focused on those of us living just enough for the city, as Stevie would say.
+And the No. 1 choice in our list of the Top 10 Bon Scott Lyrics is the cult favorite “Down Payment Blues” – yet another hardscrabble tale from 1978’s Powerage focused on those of us living just enough for the city, as Stevie Wonder would say.
 Clearly, Bon Scott was at his most piercing, philosophical and poetic when ruminating about the rags-to-riches (but-still-wearing-rags) contradictions of the rock and roll lifestyle he endured, and for that we will be forever grateful.
 Heck, given what we know about Bon, he’d be the first in line to cover your down payment, whether you were friend or stranger, no questions asked.